 #3.Impact of AI on the Future of Retail

 When it comes to how retailers can use AI, the possibilities are practically limitless.
-From enhancing supply chain management and inventory control systems to customizing shopping experiences with recommendations and discounts based on customer behavior analysis, the advantages are vast.
+The benefits range from improving supply chain management and inventory control systems to personalizing shopping experiences with recommendations and discounts based on customer behavior analysis.